 You can then enable or disable the Kinsta CDN with the toggle at any time, clear the CDN cache, or remove it.

 We’ve updated the activity log.
 Some of you requested that you wanted to more easily see the activity of our support engineers when they are helping troubleshoot issues on your site.
 From now on, all Kinsta support team members will show up in the activity log and there is a small Kinsta badge next to their avatars.
 This way you can easily see changes our support team made versus something you’ve done.

 Besides new features and improving our UI, security is always something we’re working on.
 Therefore, we’ve made the following updates.

 We encourage everyone to take advantage of two-factor authentication (2FA) on your MyKinsta account.
 Read more about why 2FA is so important.

 From now on, if 2FA is disabled on your account, you will receive an instant email notification.
 If you get one of these notifications and you didn’t disable 2FA yourself, please reach out to our support team right away.

-New security requirements for online payment processors and banks come into effect in Europe in September 2019 as part of the revised Payment Services Directive (PSD2).
-We have started preparing for this, and therefore our migration request form now supports 2FA payments.
+New security requirements for online payment processors and banks come into effect in Europe on September 2019 as part of the revised Payment Services Directive (PSD2).
+We have started preparing for this, and therefore our migration request form now supports strong customer authentication (SCA).